 “You don’t have to tell me what to do,” Clinique Smart Custom Repair Serum boasts.
 “Just put me on your skin and I’ll figure out the damaged areas that need fixing.”

 “Easy peasy,” the serum says, “different kinds of damage – like, let’s say, dark spots or loss of elasticity – send different signals.
-I intercept these and spring into action, giving them exactly what they need.”
+I intercept these signals and spring into action, giving each area of skin exactly what it needs.”

-“Sorry, mate, but if that were even possible, every serum would do it.” 🙄
+“Sorry, mate, but I smell BS a mile away.
+If that were even possible, every serum would do it.” 🙄

 It’s incredible what marketers make up these days, isn’t it?
 At least, this time there’s some real gold under the hype.
 Clinique Smart Custom Repair Serum may not be the miracle worker it claims to be, but it sure has some good things going for it: